 When I picked my son up from school, and he saw the doll, he did jump at the sight of her and said that she was “freaky”.

-Now let’s compare Slappy with Little Miss Muffet.
+Now let’s compare Slappy the Dummy with Little Miss Muffet.

 I think it’s the eyes maybe.
 I’ll see how it goes.
 We might have to abort this project and use the rest of the material to create another masterpiece.
 That’s the beauty about art, you get to explore new ideas, and we may end up with a creation far from this original idea.